Hgoatly/Discover-Skane/readme.md

     - A picutre of a road in Skåne was chosen for the 'Map' section.
-- The images of the hotel room, and of hands on a computer were not pictures that were taken in Skåne, but were more metaphorical in nature, and chosen to represent the 'Book' and 'Contact' sections respectively, as they are descriptive images that represent the purpose of their respective sections well.
+- The images of the hotel room, and of hands on a computer were not pictures that were taken in Skåne, but were more metaphorical in nature, and chosen to represent the 'Book' and 'Contact' sections respectively, as they are descriptive images that represent the content of their respective sections well.